 MAJOR IN SOCIOLOGY (B.A. or B.S.)
-The requirements for a major in Sociology are a minimum of 30 semester hours of sociology course-work.
-Of these 30 hours, 18 hours are dictated by the program while the other 12 hours are sociology electives.
-The five required sociology courses are 221, 301, 304 or its equivalent, 427, and 499.
-The student must choose one course from the following: 313, 324, or 360.
-The 12 hours of sociology electives will come from the following courses: 223, 303, 308, 309, 310, 315, 320, 322, 325, 326, 340, 364, 366, 370, 399, 441, 442, 443, 452, 480, 481, 482, and 495.
-Students are required to become computer literate.
-CS 201 (3 credits) is required.
+The requirements for a major in Sociology are a total of 128 semester hours, which includes meeting all university general education requirements, including 30 semester hours of Sociology coursework, and either a second major, or minor.
+Of the 30 hours required for the Sociology degree, 18 hours are dictated by the program, while the additional 12 hours are Sociology electives.
+The five required Sociology courses are 221, 301, 304 or its equivalent, 427, and 499.
+The student must also choose one course from: 313, 324, or 360.
+The additional 12 hours will be selected from only Sociology courses.
+Mathematics requirements include one of either MS 110 or MS 112.
+An additional Mathematics course of MS 108 or higher is also required.